FortinetCloudCSE/azure-102-foundational/content/5_Chapter-Five/5_4-fgt-policy/_index.md

     {{< figure src="4-4-Azure-fgt-policy-11.PNG" alt="4-4-Azure-fgt-policy-11" >}}

-1. Repeat and modify step nine above to finishing adding the required policies for **Linux-A-VM**, HTTP and HTTPS access to the Internet, and the following policies needed for **Linux-B-VM**.
+1. Repeat and modify step nine above to finishing adding the required policies for **linux-a-vm**, HTTP and HTTPS access to the Internet, and the following policies needed for **linux-b-vm**.

-    **Linux-B-VM** is the www server and should have the following access:
+    **linux-b-vm** is the www server and should have the following access:

     - HTTP service from the **Internet**
     - HTTP and HTTPS access to the **Internet**
-    - PING access to **Linux-A-VM**
+    - PING access to **linux-a-vm**

 1. When you are finished adding all the policies for both Linux-VMs, your **Firewall Policy** page should look similar to the following: